sgoka-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/configure-http-strict-transport-secuirty.md

 ![To enable HSTS profile for API Gateway ports](/Images/docbook/images/general/hsts2.png)

 Deploy the updated configuration to API Gateway after changing any HSTS profile settings.
-When you open the UI in a browser all the responses from the interface contains “HSTS header” with max-age and includeSubDomains.
+When you open the UI in a browser all the responses from the interface contains “Strict-Transport-Security" header with max-age and includeSubDomains.

 **NOTE:** When HSTS is enabled, it is enabled for the domain irrespective of ports on listeners being configured.
 Any non-SSL ports that exist in the configuration (listeners) will no longer work from the browser once a HSTS-protected interface has been invoked from the browser.

-And also HSTS is made redundant when self-signed certificates are employed (the default certs currently we use for API Manager UI and traffic and API Gateway Manager UI, Analytics and Client Application Registry).
+**NOTE:** HSTS is made redundant when self-signed certificates are employed.
+By default the following ports use self-signed certificates: API Manager UI(8075), API Manager traffic (8065), API Gateway Manager UI (8090), Analytics (8040) and Client Application Registry (8089).